-Fisher Funds employs a process that it calls STEEPP to analyse existing and new portfolio companies.
+Fisher Funds employs an investment analysis model that it calls STEEPP to analyse existing and new portfolio companies.
 This analysis gives each company a score against a number of criteria that Fisher Funds believes need to be present in a successful portfolio company.
-All companies are then ranked according to their STEEPP score, to determine how significant their starting weighting within the portfolio will be (or indeed whether they make the grade to be a portfolio company in the first place).
-The highest STEEPP scoring stock will be our largest holding.
+All companies are then ranked according to their STEEPP score, to broadly determine their portfolio weighting (or indeed whether they make the grade to be a portfolio company in the first place).

 Strength of the Business

-What is the company's competitive advantage?
+What is the company’s competitive advantage?
 Is it sustainable?
 Is the company a market leader?
 Does it have a dominant position?
-A strong business is one that can maintain its profit margins by employing a unique strategy or occupying a dominant position in its particular market.
+A strong business is one that can maintain its profit margins by employing a unique strategy.

 How fast has the company been able to grow its earnings in the past?
 How consistent has earnings growth been?
-We prefer to buy companies that exhibit secular growth characteristics where they have proven the ability to provide a high and improving return on invested capital.
+Fisher Funds prefers to buy companies that exhibit secular growth characteristics where the company has proven its ability to provide a high or improving return on invested capital.

 Earnings Growth Forecast

-What is the company's earnings growth forecast over the next one to three years?
+What is the company’s earnings growth forecast over the next three to five years?
 What is the probability of achieving the forecast?
-What do we expect the company's earnings potential to be?
-We notice that too many analysts focus on short-term earnings.
-As long-term growth investors we think about where the company's earnings could be in three to five years.
+What does Fisher Funds’ expect the company’s earnings potential to be?
+Fisher Funds notices that too many analysts focus on short-term earnings.
+As long-term growth investors, Fisher Funds thinks about where the company’s earnings could be in three to five years.

-Who is the management team and how long have they been in their roles?
-Who are the directors, what is their history with the company, and what do they bring to the board?
+Who are the management team and how long have they been in their roles?
+Who are the directors, what is their history with the company, and what do they bring to the Board?
 What is the depth of management in the organisation and is there a succession plan for the key executive roles?
-Does the management team own shares in the business and how are they rewarded?
-Has the board and management exhibited good corporate behaviour in the areas of environmental, social and governance considerations.
-For us, the quality of the company management and its corporate governance is of paramount importance.
+Do the management team own shares in the business and how are they rewarded?
+Has the Board and management exhibited good corporate behaviour in the areas of environmental, social and governance considerations?
+For Fisher Funds, the quality of the company management and its corporate governance is of paramount importance.